optimatorlab/mFSTSP/README.md

    1. [`InstanceInfo.csv`](InstanceInfo.csv) contains a summary of all 100 "base" test problems, including the number of customers, geographic region (Buffalo, NY or Seattle, WA), and the number of customers within 5 or 10 miles of the depot.
 This file may be useful if you are looking for problems with certain properties (e.g., 50-customer problems, or problems in Seattle).

-   2. [`performance_summary_archive.csv`](performance_summary_archive.csv) provides information about solutions generated for each test problem.
-This file contains the following columns:
+   2. [`performance_summary_archive.csv`](performance_summary_archive.csv) provides information about solutions generated for each test problem in the [mFSTSP paper](https://ssrn.com/abstract=3338436).
+See the ["Archived Problem Solutions"](#Archived-Problem-Solutions) section below for details on the contents of this file.
-      - `problemName` - The name of the problem instance (written in the form of a timestamp).
-This is a subdirectory name within the [`Problems`](Problems) directory.
-      - `vehicleFileID` - Indicates the speed and range of the UAVs.
-See the note below, which describes the definitions of `101`, `102`, `103`, and `104`.
-      - `cutoffTime` - The maximum allowable runtime, in [seconds].
-If the problem was solved via heuristic, this value represents the maximum runtime of Phase 3.
-      - `problemType` - Indicates if the problem was solved via MILP (`1`) or heuristic (`2`).
-      - `problemTypeString` - A text string describing the solution approach (`mFSTSP IP` or `mFSTSP Heuristic`).
-      - `numUAVs` - # of UAVs available (`1`, `2`, `3`, or `4`).
-      - `numTrucks` - This can be ignored; it will always have a value of `-1`.
-However, in each problem there is actually exactly 1 truck.
-      - `requireTruckAtDepot` - A boolean value to indicate whether the truck is required to be at the depot when UAVs are launched from the depot.
-This problem "variant" is described in Section 3 of the [mFSTSP paper](https://ssrn.com/abstract=3338436).
-      - `requireDriver` - A boolean value to indicate if the driver is required to be present when UAVs are launched/retrieved by the truck at customer locations.
-This problem "variant" is described in Section 3 of the [mFSTSP paper](https://ssrn.com/abstract=3338436).
-      - `Etype` - Indicates the endurance model that was employed.
-Options include: `1` (nonlinear), `2` (linear), `3` (fixed/constant time), `4` (unlimited), and `5` (fixed/constant distance).
-Details on these models are found in Section 4 of the [mFSTSP paper](https://ssrn.com/abstract=3338436).
-      - `ITER` - Indicates the number of iterations to be run for each value of "LTL".
-If `problemType == 1` (MILP), `ITER` will be -1 (not applicable).
-Otherwise, `ITER` will be `1` for the heuristic.
-NOTE: This feature is not described/implemented in the [mFSTSP paper](https://ssrn.com/abstract=3338436).
-      - `runString` - This contains the command-line arguments used to solve the problem.
-It is included here to allow copy/pasting.
-      - `numCustomers` - The total number of customers.
-      - `timestamp` - The time at which the problem was solved.
-      - `ofv` - The objective function value, as obtained by the given solution approach.
-      - `bestBound` - If `problemType == 1` (MILP), this is the best bound provided by Gurobi.
-Otherwise, `bestBound = -1` for the heuristic (as no bounds are available).
-      - `totalTime` - The total runtime of the MILP or heuristic.
-      - `isOptimal` - A boolean value to indicate if the solution was provably optimal.
-This only applies if `problemType == 1` (MILP); there is no proof of optimality for the heuristic.
-      - `numUAVcust` - The number of customers assigned to the UAV(s).
-      - `numTruckCust` - The number of customers assigned to the truck.
-      - `waitingTruck` - The amount of time, in [seconds], that the truck spends waiting on UAVs.
-      - `waitingUAV` - The amount of time, in [seconds], that the UAVs spend waiting on the truck.

-      **NOTE:** [`performance_summary.csv`](performance_summary.csv) is an empty/placeholder file.
+      - **NOTE:** [`performance_summary.csv`](performance_summary.csv) is an empty/placeholder file.
 It will be populated only if/when you run the solver code.
 This file currently exists solely to initialize the column headings.

    3. The `Problems` directory contains 100 sub-directories (one for each "base" problem).
 Each sub-directory contains the following groups of files:
       - There are 2 files that are required by the solver.
 These 2 files must be present in order to run the solver, as they are **inputs** to either the MILP model or the heuristic: